johnpuddephatt/stgeorges/_learning/digital-inclusion-1.md

 requirements:
 - Must be 19+ unemployed and claiming a work related benefit
 time_and_location:
-- St George's Community Centre 17th January  9:30-2:30 for 7 days
+- St George's Community Centre 28th February  9:30-2:30 for 6 days
 equipment:
 - Pen & Paper
 information: